avegarten/lanceolate/README.md

-Lanceolate is a minimal content-addressable object store written in Ruby.
+Lanceolate is a minimal local LAN content-addressable object store written in Ruby.

 Requires:
 Ruby 3.x